Mould Exposure Symptoms: Health Effects and When to Test

 Quick Facts

-• Mycotoxins are invisible, airborne toxins produced by certain moulds and fungi, frequently found in damp indoor environments.
+• Mycotoxins are invisible airborne toxins produced by certain moulds and fungi, often found in damp indoor environments.

-• Fatigue, brain fog, headaches, and digestive issues are common and frequently missed by standard testing.
+• Fatigue, brain fog, headaches and digestive symptoms are commonly reported but frequently missed by routine testing.

-• Mycotoxins can affect multiple body systems.
-Including the immune system, nervous system, gut, hormones, and detoxification pathways.
+• Mycotoxins may affect multiple body systems, including immune function, gut health, hormones, neurological pathways and detoxification processes.

-Being told that your test results are “within range” can be reassuring – but also deeply frustrating when symptoms persist and answers remain elusive.
+Being told your results are within range can feel reassuring, but also frustrating when symptoms continue and no clear explanation follows.

 • Persistent fatigue